cleonyc/worldguard-music/README.md

 # SatMusic
-A utility to play music in resource packs based on worldgaurd events.
+A utility to play music in resource packs based on worldguard events.

 # Usage
 Use a resource pack with custom sounds added.